 What Does it Cost to Repair?

 This can turn into a costly repair.
 When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 Actually, many homeowners are forced to choose between installing a new system vs repairing the old one.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.